ch99q/nuxt-pdf/README.md

         // Route to content that should be converted into pdf.
         route: "docs",

+        // Default option is to remove the route after generation so it is not accessible
+        keep: true, // defaults to false

         // Specifify language for pdf.
 (Only when i18n is enabled!)
         locale: 'da'